gauri-97/Course-Management-System/README.md

 -----The courses-----
 -Each course has a start date and if the course start date has passed and number of registered students <5, the course becomes inactive once the course starts new users can't register the course

+----Libraried to be installed---

+Use the following commands to install the external libraries:

+npm install express

+npm install joi

+The app runs on port 3000